Bad-Gandalf/milestone-5-rick-will-fix-it/README.md

 All user stories have been checked with developer tools for their responsiveness.
 Through this method I tested a wide variety of devices; iPhone 5,6,7,8,X, iPad, iPad Pro, Google Pixel 2 and Galaxy S5.
 I am very happy with how my project scales from devices.
-The only problem is when looking at statistical charts and I do not find this and issue.
+The only problem is when looking at statistical charts and I do not find this an issue.

 ## Deployment
 - Project was deployed to heroku with relative ease.